 A Doppler radar system, on the other hand, doesn’t use a camera for this data.
 Instead, it generates an electromagnetic field with a specific frequency and when the ball passes through this field, some of the waves are reflected and these are analysed by the system as the ball moves.
 This is similar to radar use in ballistics.

 Why are Launch Monitors So Expensive?

-Launch Monitors use high performance components to allow reliable and accurate measurement of a moving object.
-Think of how much money a high speed camera like the one found in a system such as Skytrak would cost, along with radar equipment and the premium modelling and analysis software required to model shots in 3D.
+Launch Monitors use high-performance components to allow reliable and accurate measurement of a moving object.
+Think of how much money a high-speed camera like the one found in a system such as Skytrak would cost, along with radar equipment and the premium modeling and analysis software required to model shots in 3D.

 You actually get a lot of equipment for your money.